-In the past, people who identified as LGBT+ who had made massive contributions to society have gone unnoticed.
-People have had to hide their sexuality as well as their achievements and contributions because of their sexual orientation.
-LGBT+ History Month allows the successes of these people to be recognised and celebrated where previously, they were shunned.
+In the past, people who identified as LGBTQ+ who had made massive contributions to society have gone unnoticed.
+People have had to hide their true selves as well as their achievements and contributions because of their sexual orientation and gender identity.
+LGBTQ+ History Month allows the successes of these people to be recognised and celebrated where previously, they were shunned.

 Alan Turing (1912 – 1954)